imesh/kubernetes-vagrant-setup/README.md

 vagrant destroy
 ```

-If you've set `NUM_INSTANCES` or any other variable when deploying, please make sure you set it in `vagrant destroy` call above, like:
+If you've set `NODES` or any other variable when deploying, please make sure you set it in `vagrant destroy` call above, like:

 ```
-NUM_INSTANCES=2 vagrant destroy
+NODES=2 vagrant destroy
 ```

 ## Licensing